 The beauty of these seed trays is that you can make them any size you need.
 Dad and I had a few leftover ‘drops’ (the pieces that were left and ‘dropped’ after cutting the pieces to size) and ended up having all we needed to make two smaller trays.

 Another plus when you build a seed tray is that it may not cost you a cent.
 These are perfect to make out of left over lumber and a few staples or nails.
 This makes it a very frugal way to store your seedlings until they are ready to plant!

 Ready for More?

-Keep reading.
+Take an Afternoon Tea break and keep reading.
 Next week you will be able to add an additional layer of fun to your garden with easy to make whimsical trellises and row markers.

 Did you Miss any of the March Gardening Posts?
 Catch up here!

 Add Fun and Whimsy to Your Garden with a Scarecrow